 |Official Title:||AtriCure Synergy Ablation Lesions for Non-Paroxysmal Forms of Atrial Fibrillation Treatment During Concomitant On-Pump Endo/Epicardial Cardiac Surgery|

-|Study Start Date :||September 2012|
+|Actual Study Start Date :||September 2012|

-|Estimated Study Completion Date :||November 2018|
+|Actual Study Completion Date :||March 21, 2018|

 Patients with non-paroxysmal atrial fibrillation (persistent or longstanding persistent)who are scheduled to undergo elective concomitant open, on-pump cardiac surgical procedure and the Maze IV ablation procedure.
 This single arm registry is designed to monitor the AtriCure Synergy Ablation System for continued safety and efficacy during the peri-procedural and long term phase during commercial use.